- Premium look and feel

 Only poor crash test scores keep the Grand Cherokee down, as this talented family hauler offers luxury and utility and buyers can choose off-road capability, track talent, or even more luxury.

-The Jeep Grand Cherokee is family vehicle that can do more than just carry the kids and their hockey gear.
-It’s ready to go off-road, tow a trailer, or, if you buy the right model, attack a racetrack.
 It exceeds what is expected of a family crossover, and we rate it highly, though we recognize that safety is becoming a problem for this aging vehicle.
 It gets a 7.7 out of 10 on our scale.
 (Read more about how we rate cars.)

 The biggest change this year is a loss of rational control.
 The Jeep Grand Cherokee Trackhawk takes inspiration—and engines—from Dodge's Hellcat models and hot swaps them into the SUV.
 It cranks out 707 horsepower and can approach 180 mph.
 Beefed up brakes, cooling systems, seats, all-wheel-drive system, and transmission help the Trackhawk put its power to the road.